microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.md

 *What next steps, if any, are there?
 Is there some functionality that would be a nice-to-have or a common feature in other implementations that could be added but is not considered part of the MVP?*

-- Implement a date/date-picker component using the calendar component
+- Implement a date-picker component using the calendar component